sagemath/sage/README.md

 Alternative Installation using PiPy
 ---------------

-You can find `sage` and `sagemath` pip packages but it is worth nothing that they are not at all realted to this `sage`.
+You can find `sage` and `sagemath` pip packages but it is worth noting that they are not at all related to this `sage`.
 Indeed `pip install sage` installs `sage 0.0.0` which is literally an empty package.
 For installation of this `sage` you need to install `sagemath-standard`.
-First activate your python virtual environment and follow these steps:
+First, activate your python virtual environment and follow these steps:

             $ python3 -m pip install sage_conf
             $ ls $(sage-config SAGE_SPKG_WHEELS)
             $ python3 -m pip install $(sage-config SAGE_SPKG_WHEELS)/*.whl
             $ python3 -m pip install sagemath-standard

 You need to install the `sage_conf`, a wheelhouse of various python packages.
 You can list the wheels using `ls $(sage-config SAGE_SPKG_WHEELS)`.
-After manual installation of these wheels you can install the sage library, `sagemath-standard`.
+After manual installation of these wheels, you can install the sage library, `sagemath-standard`.

 Troubleshooting
 ---------------